nus-cs2103-AY2324S2/ip/docs/README.md

 ## Setup
 1. Ensure you have **Java 11** installed in your Computer.
 2. Move to the *folder* where you put the `jar` file.
-3. Use `java -jar .\hanxiao.jar` to pen the jar file.
+3. Use `java -jar hanxiao.jar` to pen the jar file.

 ## Changing data source